Novi, Michigan: Japanese population

 As of 2011, 15.9% of its residents were Asian, and Novi had 2,438 Japanese residents, giving it the largest Japanese population of any Michigan municipality.
-By 2011 the Japanese population experienced an increase of 53% from 2003, when the city had 1,417 Japanese residents.
+By 2011, the Japanese population experienced an increase of 53% from 2003, when the city had 1,417 Japanese residents.
 The economic director of the City of Novi, Ara Topouzian, said "We've been told often by the consulate-general's office or other Japanese officials that they refer to Novi as Little Tokyo because we've been very warm and welcoming and accommodating."
 Many Japanese in Novi are in the United States on temporary visas which last for three to five years.
 According to Dr. Andrew Vosburgh of the St. John Providence Health System, many Japanese in Novi work in development, engineering, and research.
 Their workplaces are located in and around several cities including Novi, Ann Arbor, and Springfield Township.
 As of April 2013 there are 2,666 Japanese nationals who live in Novi.

 The Novi Public Library has Japanese content in the adult and children's sections.
 The Novi Community School District has enrollment information and other documents available in Japanese.
 The websites of the City of Novi, the Novi Public Library, and St. John Providence Park Hospital have Japanese welcome messages.
 The Novi Kroger and the Staybridge Suites extended stay hotel cater to Japanese customers.
 The hotel stated in 2011 that Japanese make up 30% of its customers, and had increased in a two-year span ending in 2011.
 The city also has Japanese cultural activities and cultural activities offered in Japanese, including horseback riding lessons conducted in the Japanese language and a Japanese movie night.
 The hospital offers cultural awareness training for employees, documents translated in Japanese, Japanese translators, and yoga classes conducted in Japanese.

-In the 1990s several Japanese automobile firms had opened offices along M-14.
+In the 1990s, several Japanese automobile firms had opened offices along M-14.
 Nissan Motor Co. opened its Farmington Hills office in November 1991.
 In addition, Toyota established a technical center in Ann Arbor.
 Novi had gained several Japanese restaurants by the mid-1990s.
 In summer 2011, the Japanese School of Detroit moved to Novi from Birmingham.

+In January 2022, Palstec Industrial Co.
+Ltd., a publicly traded company based in Hamamatsu City, Shizuoka Prefecture, relocated its local subsidiary to the same city, highlighting the recent trend of Japanese companies moving into the area.

-Indian/South Asian population
+Indian/ South Asian population

 The 2008 CNN/Money "Best Places to Live" stated that the city had a significant Asian Indian population.
-According to the 2000 U.S. Census there were 1,278 ethnic Asian Indians in Novi.
+According to the 2000 U.S. census, there were 1,278 ethnic Asian Indians in Novi.